garikapatis/DevOps/README.md

 # DevOps
-Hi Folks this the DevOps project
+Hi Folks It is a DevOps project
 This is a best start